Orchestrate-AI/community-extensions/README.md

    - Build and run instructions
    - Usage examples
    - Any configuration options
+   - The extension YAML definition (see example below)
 3. Implement proper error handling and logging.
 4. Ensure your extension is stateless or uses external storage for state.
 5. Always return a JSON-serializable object from your message processing function.